vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Message from child:  { result: 4 }
 ```

-In this example I spawned completely new Node.js subprocess by executing `child.js` file.
-For this I called `fork()` function and passed path to a another js file.
-This again returns instance of `ChildProcess` but this time also establishes communication channel.
+In this example we spawned completely new Node.js subprocess by executing `child.js` file.

+For this we used `fork()` function and passed path to a another js file. `fork()` returns instance of `ChildProcess`, but this time also establishes communication channel.

 Yes, it must be a separate file, which will start a new Node.js program in **isolation**.
-This means sharing objects from main process memory is **not possible**!
+This means sharing values from main process memory is **not possible**!

 The only way to communicate between parent and child is by IPC (inter-process communication) channel, meaning sending messages.
-Luckily they are serializable, so we dont need to parse strings (e.g I send number in this example and I dont need to cast it).
+Luckily values are serialized, so we dont need to parse strings (_e.g we send number in this example and we dont need to cast it_ 😉).

+Serialization of values are based on the [HTML structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 Parent process can send data to child by calling `child.send()` function and read messages by registering a callback to `child.on('message')` event.